-4.6 Debt collection charges to customers
+3.6 Debt collection charges to customers

-The first reminder letter will not carry a charge to the customer but will contain a notification that subsequent reminder letters may be subject to a charge.
+The first reminder letter will be free but will contain a notification that subsequent reminder letters may be subject to a charge.

 The Council maintains the right to charge for reminder letters and statements.